Category Archives: malcolmkoch, membraneart,

 This displays the finished piece after it has been completely flattened out and attached to a support frame.
 The piece’s interconnected drill holes and staining produce a textured landscape, and each sculptural mark suggests energy through the interaction of shadows and puncture marks.
 It should be noted that every expression was created on the canvas’ reverse side, emphasising a distinct type of expression that arises.

-The truth is we are limited by our reality — we remain trapped on the surface of a flat universe.
-Although, we may try to ‘jazz-it-up’, over conceptualise and garner attention with meaningful issues, it is not what interests me as an artist.
+We are limited by our perceived reality — we remain trapped on the surface of a flat universe.
+Although we may try to ‘jazz it up’, overconceptualise and garner attention with meaningful issues, it is not what interests me as an artist.
 Rather, I prefer to allow expression to exist through provoking a different kind of beauty.
 To allow it to naturally manifest and contradict known assumptions.

 – –